openpnp/openpnp/ReferencePushPullFeeder.md

 ## What is it?

-In short, the ReferencePushPullFeeder is a feeder where an elaborate pushing/pulling motion can be actuated by an Actuator to advance the tape.
-The motion can be independent of the pick, therefore it supports 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
-Supports OCR part label recognition, optimizing vision calibration, elaborate auto-learning, one-click auto-setup, OCR based feeder row discovery.
+In short, the ReferencePushPullFeeder is a feeder where an elaborate motion can be actuated by an Actuator to advance the tape.
+The motion can be independent of the pick, it can perform a "hook and pull" articulation, therefore it can support 2mm pitch tapes (e.g. with 0402/0201 parts) where the tape is only advanced on every second feed.
+The feeder supports OCR part label recognition, optimized vision calibration, elaborate auto-learning, one-click auto-setup, OCR based feeder row discovery and more.

 ## Features in more Detail